Imagen dinámica

 As we reflect on this fascinating story, we find ourselves inspired by the innovative spirit and creative courage of these pioneers.
 It challenges us to think outside the box, to experiment with new ideas and techniques, but always keeping the focus on what really matters: telling stories that resonate with our audience.

-May the story of the first 3D comic serve as a beacon for all creators, reminding us that true magic lies not only in special effects or technical innovations, but in the ability to touch hearts and minds through our art.
+May the story of the first 3D comic serve as a beacon for all creators, reminding us that true magic lies not just in special effects or technical innovations, but in the ability to touch hearts and minds through our art.
 The legacy of Joe, Norman, and Lenny invites us to keep exploring, innovating, and, above all, telling stories that transcend dimensions.

 Join us